ersgonzalo/WH-R-Banner/README.md

 ### ToDos For Later:
 - Add in animation when clicking watch face (maybe to display user goals and get overall battery %?)
 - Add in Goal % compared to specific white bar lengths
-- Make refresh less taxing on application
+- Make refresh less taxing on application/rendering
-- More code modularity for various sections
-- Display better on Ionic Devices
 - ~Handle any undefined errors if networking stuff goes down like on 7/2/19~
 - ~Hide Battery display if device is charging state and do not trigger animation~
 - ~~Add in animation when top bpm bar moves~~
 - ~~Make the text larger more areas proportionately~~

+### Stretch Goals:
+- Display better on Ionic Devices
+- More code modularity for various sections

 ### Credits:
 - Fitbit Team's Design Assets - https://github.com/Fitbit/sdk-design-assets